 If you’re out of work for more than 7 days, you should begin to receive payment for lost time immediately.
 You should get a benefits check every two weeks until you reach MMI, are able to return to work at the same capacity, or the benefits period expires.
 The insurance company must notify the WCB when payments begin.

 If the Insurance Company Denies Your Claim

 If the insurance company denies your claim, it must notify the WCB and explain the reason for the denial.

-Argue Your Case at a Workers’ Compensation Hearing
+Argue Your Case at a Workers’ Comp Hearing

 When a claim is disputed or denied, a hearing in front of a Workers’ Compensation Law Judge will be held to determine whether or not benefits are appropriate.
 You’ll want an attorney to represent you, because this is your opportunity to argue your side of the story, present facts, and have witnesses testify on your behalf.
 The judge will hear from you and the insurance company and then make a decision regarding your claim.